deepns/codegym/azure/az-900-notes.md

 - some VM series are not supported on Dedicated Hosts
 - [Pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/dedicated-host/) - charged per dedicated host, regardless of how many VMs deployed on that host
 - supports Azure Reservations
+- A dedicated host can be used only within a subscription. can't be shared between resources in multiple susbscriptions

 ### Azure Firewall